-It's a place that values growth and learning, puts high value on empowering employees, and we know it's healthy to have a life outside of work.
-While we are a startup and sometimes have to rally to hit a deadline, we strive to plan projects in a way that supports healthy work-life balance and avoids stressful crunch time.
+We’ve created a place that values growth and learning, puts high value on empowering employees, and understands that it's healthy to have a life outside of work.
+While we are a startup that sometimes need to rally in order to hit a deadline, we strive to plan projects in a way that supports healthy work-life balance and avoids stressful crunch time.
 We do this by adding time to our projects for the unknown and trying to minimize outside distractions so that projects can stay focused.
 While not always perfect, we’re always iterating to improve our process.

 We offer a mandatory 2-week, contiguous vacation with an unlimited vacation policy, and we trust everyone to properly coordinate around busy (and less busy) times.
-The mandatory 2 weeks is designed to both encourage people to truly unplug, and ensure there is no single point of failure operationally in the company.
+The mandatory 2 weeks is designed to encourage people to truly unplug and ensure there is no single point of failure operationally in the company.
 We also offer (and have exercised) a caretaker / parental leave policy of up to 16 weeks for those expecting or needing to take care of ill family members or newborns.

 Lastly, we allow everyone to work from home when they need to.
-You don’t need to get pre-approval or talk to your manager unless you plan to work from outside of the office for more than a few days in a row, or need to coordinate working from a different timezone.
+You don’t need to get pre-approval or talk to your manager unless you plan to work from outside of the office for multiple days in a row, or need to coordinate working from a different timezone.
 We trust that you know how to work productively from wherever.
 We currently have four fully remote engineers (in Boston, New York, and San Diego) and are open to bringing on other all-remote team members.

 Every two weeks we get together for a company all hands.